The Local Guys Logo

 Insulation Resistance Test – This test assesses the insulation integrity of an electrical appliance.
 A high voltage is applied between the live parts of the appliance and its earthed parts, and the tester measures the resistance.
 It checks for any leakage or breakdown of insulation, which could lead to a risk of electric shock.
 A high insulation resistance indicates that the appliance is adequately insulated.

-Further Tests on Leads, RCDs, etc. – In addition to the tests conducted directly on the appliance, further tests may need to be performed on the appliance’s leads, power cords, residual current devices (RCDs), or other components.
+Further Tests on Leads, RCDs, etc. – In addition to the tests conducted directly on the appliance, further equipment inspection services include testing appliance leads, power cords, RCDs, and other components to ensure overall safety and functionality.
 These tests could include checks for correct wiring polarity, continuity, insulation resistance, and functionality of RCDs or other protective devices.
 These additional tests ensure the safety and compliance of the entire electrical system, including the various components connected to the appliances.

 We Service